 Focus on a singular message

 Having more than one message in your promotional email makes it less effective.
-Cluttered emails are harder to read, and the subscribers are likely to miss the main goal of it.
+Cluttered emails are harder to read, and the subscribers are likely to miss the primary goal of it.
 Instead, a marketer’s goal should be to ensure that the content and call to actions emphasize the primary objective of the promotional campaign.
 Use words or phrases that prompt action.
-Effective calls to action can increase click-throughs and lead to sales.
+Active calls to action can increase click-throughs and lead to sales.

 Make the email mobile-friendly